-Celebrate Colorado Day Sun., Aug.
-1 and other events in August!
+Celebrate Colorado Day Mon., Aug.
+1 and enjoy other events throughout the month of August.